-By default Origami components are tailored for public facing, ft.com products – these are known as “master brand” products.
+Public facing, ft.com product are known as “master brand” products, by setting the brand query parameter to “master” we are requesting that style of component.
 But Origami components offer tailored support for other contexts with component branding.

 As the colour palette for the “internal” brand does not include “paper” (FT pink), the background we set with

 o-colors classes has changed, as have the stripes of